 Reference Materials: There is no text for this class.
 There is however a case pack (reader) of materials/case studies.
 Most all the content of the reader is required to be read as scheduled unless otherwise noted as recommended content.
 Recommended content is supplemental.
 Instructors will do their best to make these materials available online.

-Course Schedule (subject to change): Content/order is subject to change.
-Two 1.5 hour class sessions/ week for sec 61.
+Content/order is subject to change.
+Two 1.5 hour class